 D-3 On moist soil surface, pyrite be dressed as uniformly and as thinly as possible, to ensure maximum availability of air to facilitate oxidation.

-D-4 Sufficient time be allowed for pyrite to oxidize on the surface of the soil (7 to 15 days).
+D-4 Sufficient time be allowed for pyrite to oxidize on the surface of the soil (7 days to 15 days).

 D-5 The field should afterwards be sub-divided into small compartments and filled with irrigation water to facilitate leaching of soluble salts.